Nancy Page, Resident Choreographer

 Tim Early, Resident Choreographer

-Tim Early is celebrating his 22nd consecutive season with the Brandywine Ballet as a Principal Dancer.
+Tim Early is celebrating his 26th consecutive season with the Brandywine Ballet as a Principal Dancer.
 In addition to performing, Tim has choreographed for the company and has been on faculty at The Dance Center, the official school of the Brandywine Ballet.
 Highlights with the company have been his performances in Nancy Page’s Dracula, Ronen Koresh’s Beyond the Steps, Balanchine’s Serenade, and Eddy Touissant’s Souvenance.
 Together with Donna Muzio, Mr. Early founded Brandywine Contemporary, a modern-based arm of the Brandywine Ballet.
 Mr. Early is also co-director of the Philadelphia-based modern company Opus I Contemporary.
 He has choreographed for Lafayette College, Moravian College, and West Chester University.
 In addition, Tim Early has headed the dance department at the Performing Arts Institute in Wilkes-Barre, PA, for the past ten years.
+Tim also began a new position with Brandywine Ballet in 2018 as the Production Manager, coordinating performance efforts for the organization.

 Meredith Rainey began dancing at 15 in his hometown of Fort Lauderdale.
 This is his third season teaching Company classes for Brandywine Ballet.
 He premiered his piece Make Haste Slowly with the company in 2009.
 In 1985, he joined the Milwaukee Ballet.
 In 1987, he was asked to join the newly formed Pennsylvania-Milwaukee Ballet, remaining with the Pennsylvania Ballet when the collaboration ended in 1989, and was promoted to soloist in 1999.
 He was also a demi-soloist with the Dance Theatre of Harlem for a short time in 1997.
 Meredith has performed works by such choreographers as George Balanchine, Alvin Ailey, Mary Anthony, Paul Taylor, Lar Lubovitch, Jose Limon, John Butler, John Cranko, William Forsythe, Jean Grand-Maître, Robert Weiss, Jorma Elo, David Parsons, Trey McIntyre, and Kevin O’Day in North and South America and throughout Europe.